HeatPackBandits Logo

 Tools for Real Stories

-Radios with extended battery life so people actually keep them on.
-Inkpens and notes you can leave behind.
+Radios with extended battery life, so people actually leave them on.
+Ink pens and notes you can leave behind for whoever comes through next.
 Dogtags that show how long someone survived before you put them down.
-Camo nets to hide your vehicles.
-A weathered map with hand-drawn markings.
+Camo nets for hiding vehicles, and a weathered map covered in hand-drawn markings.

 A Colder, Less Forgiving World